 In November 2017, we entered into an offer letter with Dr. Dornan, which governs the terms of his employment with us.
-Beginning on March 1, 2020, for 2020 Dr. Dornan was entitled to an annual base salary of \$315,000, and is eligible to receive an annual performance bonus with a target amount of 30% of his annual base salary, based on his achievement of certain personal annual performance milestones, as established by us, and corporate goals as outlined in our performance incentive program, and subject to his continued employment through the time of payment of the bonus.
+For 2021, Dr. Dornan is entitled to an annual base salary of \$405,000, and is eligible to receive an annual performance bonus with a target amount of 40% of his annual base salary, based on his achievement of certain personal annual performance milestones, as established by us, and corporate goals as outlined in our performance incentive program, and subject to his continued employment through the time of payment of the bonus.

-In January 2018, pursuant to the offer letter Dr. Dornan was granted an option to purchase 452,000 shares of our common stock at an exercise price of \$0.29 per share.
+In January 2018, pursuant to the offer letter Dr. Dornan was granted an option to purchase 64,571 shares of our common stock at an exercise price of \$2.03 per share.
 This option vests over a four year period with 25% of the shares vesting in December 2018 and the remainder vesting monthly over 36 months from December 2018.
+Upon execution of the underwriting agreement for this offering, Dr. Dornan will be granted an additional option to purchase 110,000 shares of our common stock at an exercise price equal to our initial public offering price.
+This option is immediately exercisable and vests monthly over a four year period commencing upon the date of grant.
 Please see "-Outstanding Equity Awards as of December 31, 2020" for information regarding equity awards granted to Dr. Dornan.